 Alan W. Tamarelli represents and counsels biotech, pharma, medical device, and other life sciences companies in connection with technology-driven strategic transactions.
-He is a member of Latham & Watkins’ Corporate Department and the Healthcare & Life Sciences, Technology Transactions, Emerging Companies, and Mergers & Acquisitions Practices.
+He is a member of Latham & Watkins’ Corporate Department and the Healthcare & Life Sciences, Data & Technology Transactions, Emerging Companies, and Mergers & Acquisitions Practices.

 - Research collaborations and development agreements